Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 <details>
   <summary>Expand this section if you want to use this automation:</summary>

+> :warning: If you have never used **Azure AD PowerShell** before, we recommend you go through the [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.

 1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory
 1. In PowerShell run: